DrDarkShadow/docs-repo/markdown/random_module_one.md

 import random
 from typing import List

+# Definition of the function
 def choose_random_item(items: List[str]) -> str:
-    """Choose a single random item from a non-empty sequence.""" if not items:
+    """Choose a single random item from a non-empty sequence.

+    Parameters:
+        items: A list of strings to choose from.

+    Returns:
+        A single string chosen uniformly at random.
+    """
+    if not items:
         raise ValueError("items must not be empty")
     return random.choice(items)

-# Example 1: Choosing from a valid list
+# Example usage
-colors = ["red", "green", "blue", "yellow"] random_color = choose_random_item(colors)
+options = ["apple", "banana", "cherry", "date"] selected_fruit = choose_random_item(options)
-print(f"The chosen color is: {random_color}")
+print(f"The randomly selected fruit is: {selected_fruit}")

-# Example 2: Handling the error case with an empty list
+# Example of error handling
 try:
     choose_random_item([])
 except ValueError as e:
-    print(f"Error when choosing from an empty list: {e}")
+    print(f"Error: {e}")
 ```

 **Output:**

 ```
-The chosen color is: blue
+The randomly selected fruit is: banana
-Error when choosing from an empty list: items must not be empty
+Error: items must not be empty
 ```
-*(Note: The output for "The chosen color is:" will vary as it is selected randomly from the list.)*

 ***
 ## FunctionDef shuffle_copy(items)